incantio-sync/.github/profile/README.md

-This is the Incantio github repository, our application can be found at https://app.incantio.com/
+This is the Incantio github account, our application can be found at https://app.incantio.com/